kirpalseehra/web-testing-cucumber/README.md

-# web-testing-cucumber
+# Web-testing-cucumber

 ### Description
 I have created a cucumber-based testing framework using Gherking syntax to test the 'https://www.bbc.co.uk' website, specifically the login page.
-I have taken a POM approach by including separate pages for the homepage and login page as well as, organising my directory structure in an easy to read format.
+I have taken a POM approach by including separate pages for the homepage and login page which allows the tests I create to be more reusable and maintainable in the future.
+It also ensures a DRY approach to coding.
 I have created UI tests that check whether the error messages that appear on screen for an end user for different scenarios are correct using capybara.

 ### Languages
 Ruby